andreabradpitto/ARP-assignment/README.md

 ### Run modes

 The code can be run in 2 different modes, as suggested by `configuration.run_mode`.
 The first one, labeledd as *Single machine* mode or *debug* mode, is the the one in which the *G* process is kept on the same machine as the others: in this case, it is possible to execute this code right out of the box.
 This is the default mode since the release of [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf).
+The *Single machine* mode features a richer integration between the processes *P* and *G*.

 The other run mode, called *multi-machine* mode, requires more than 1 PC to be tested.
 In this case, one has to send a copy of *G* and *def.h* to the next PC in the chain (also be sure to align *config* entries, or to send that too).
 In return they should be sent a copy of the previous G process in the chain, along with required headers/config files.
+This version features a simpler token (i.e. a `float` value inside a `char array`) in order to ease the interface with other chain members' codes.
+Following this trend, also *G* changes its behavior by not also printing anything on terminal, but only sending the received token value to the next machine in the chain.

 ### Log file